webiny/github-actions-wac/README.md

 > Instead of `github-actions-wac`, you can also use `ghawac` to invoke the CLI.
 For example: `npx ghawac` (`yarn ghawac`).

+> You can also run `yarn github-actions-wac --help` for in-terminal reference.

 The following are the commands that the CLI exposes.

 #### `build`